NielsIH/ImageMapper/README.md

 - ✅ Data Management features (Import/Export data) integrated into settings modal.
 - ✅ Clear All App Data moved to "Danger Zone" tab within settings.
 - ✅ Crosshair visibility toggle and persistence integrated into Map Display settings.
+- ✅ **New:** Setting to limit the maximum number of markers displayed on the map, showing only the most recent ones.
 - ✅ Dedicated search modal for maps, markers, and photos.
 - ✅ Unified search across map names, descriptions, and file names.
 - ✅ Search by Image File (via selection) for map lookup.